 Line 15: Qualified Medical Expenses

-This is critical: the IRS doesn't automatically know whether your distributions were for qualified expenses.
-You determine this amount based on your receipts and records.
+This is the line where your receipts matter.
+Enter only distributions used for qualified medical expenses not reimbursed by insurance.
+The IRS does not automatically know whether your distributions were qualified - you determine this amount based on your records.

 Line 16: Taxable HSA Distributions